cinnData/PythonBootcamp/[PY-10E] Example - Barcelona Airbnb listings.md

 A histogram for the prices can be obtained with the method `.plot.hist()`, which has already been used in the previous lecture.

 ```
-In [12]: df['price'].plot.hist(figsize=(8,6), color='gray', edgecolor='white');
+In [12]: df['price'].plot.hist(figsize=(7,5), title='Figure 1.
+Distribution of the price',
+    color='gray', edgecolor='white', xlabel='Price per night (euros)');
 ```

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_9.1.png)

 Is this histogram useful?
-Not much, since some very expensive lodgings distort the whole picture.
-By using the listing's ID, it can be checked that some of these extreme prices don't match the prices given in the Airbnb website.
-A rough idea of the distribution can be given by the statistical summary printed by `.describe()`.
+Not much, since some very expensive lodgings distort the whole picture, which is a frequent issue with skewed distributions.
+These extreme prices look errors and, indeed, by using the listing's ID, it can be checked that some of them don't match the prices given in the Airbnb website.
+Another perspective of the distribution can be given by the statistical summary printed by `.describe()`.

 ```
 In [13]: df['price'].describe()